 - wage and benefits

-Note: Foreign workers will usually still need to submit an application for a work permit, even if their employers are exempt from getting a Labour Market Impact Assessment for them to work in Canada.
+Note: Foreign workers will usually still need to submit an application for a work permit, even if their employers benefit from being able to get a LMIA exemption.

 International Agreements

 You may be exempt from needing an LMIA if your situation is covered by one or more international agreements between Canada and your country.
-Examples of international agreements which provide LMIA exemptions include the following:
+Examples of international agreements which provide an LMIA exemption include the following:

 - North American Free Trade Agreement (NAFTA)